linhhonblade/OdooTraining/odoo-cert/odoo-cert.md

 - [ ] When you create a quotation
 - [ ] When you deliver the products
 ### I want to deliver the first product that entered my stock instead of a random one on my next sale order.
 How can I do this?
-- [ x By selecting FIFO as your Removal Strategy
+- [x] By selecting FIFO as your Removal Strategy
 - [ ] By selecting LIFO as your Removal Strategy
 - [ ] By selecting LIFO as your Put Away Strategy
 - [ ] By selecting FIFO as your Put Away Strategy